myzlab/k-search-v2-docs/docs/delete-statement/introduction.md

 WHERE conditions
 ```

-To generate this type of statement through  library you will need:
+To generate this type of statement through <K/> you will need:

 - Specify the name of the table from which you want to delete rows.
 This is done through the table() method.
 - Specify one or more tables in the [`USING`](/docs/delete-statement/clauses/using) clause through the using() method.